Saving Money Implementing Aviation SMS

 Trying to Save a Dollar for Required Safety Databases

 The majority of aviation service providers are required to have an aviation safety database to store hazard reports.
 This includes most operators in Europe, as this became a law in November 2015.
-An Excel spreadsheet is not a database; therefore, operators storing hazard reports solely in a spreadsheet are not compliant.
+An Excel spreadsheet is not a database; therefore, operators storing reported safety issues solely in a spreadsheet are not compliant.

 Most aviation service providers are profit driven.
 Therefore, they want to do as much possible by expending the least amount of resources.
 It is natural for complex operators to want to use a single database for all their SMS database needs.
 Let's look to see if you need more than one safety database.